geohot/kvm-kext/README.md

 Exposes /dev/kvm in almost the same way Linux does(see below for differences).

 Project for 15-412 by George Hotz.
 Released under GPLv2.
 Helper functions borrowed from the Linux Kernel.
-Currently capable of booting a virtual Linux system in bintest/bootfd.img.
+Currently capable of booting the virtual Linux system in bintest/bootfd.img.

 Description
 -----------

-kvm (for Kernel-based Virtual Machine) is an interface to run virtual machines with acceleration by the hardware. kvm-kext implements enough of the kvm API to run Linux accelerated by Intel VMX on OS X.
+kvm (for Kernel-based Virtual Machine) is an interface to run virtual machines with acceleration by the hardware. kvm-kext implements enough of the kvm API to run 32-bit Linux accelerated by Intel VMX on OS X.
 * https://www.kernel.org/doc/Documentation/virtual/kvm/api.txt

 Usage